Table of Contents

 Businesses’ heightened awareness that digital B2C enables them to cater to ever-more-demanding customers is also leading the shift away from manual B2C disbursements.
 Increasingly, savvy retailers understand heightened consumer demand for immediate or rapid access to funds.
 Such demand has increased with pandemic-induced economic hardships; even some consumers who could once wait to receive funds by check now need payments to arrive in their hands faster.

 Merchants that accommodate these changes stand a far better chance to cultivate and retain loyal customers, in turn generating increased revenue and bolstering the bottom line.
-This is particularly true of younger consumers, who have not only grown up with digital payments but prioritize immediate gratification even more than do older customers.
+This is particularly true of younger consumers, who have not only grown up with digital payments but prioritize immediate gratification even more than older customers.

 Recent studies from PwC and Accenture are proof positive that this is so.
 The studies show that nearly 80 percent of consumers will readily seek out a new insurance provider after a negative claims experience, including a delayed or lost claims payment issued using a paper check.
 And of consumers queried for a study by Qualitics, only 24 percent said they want to pay their healthcare bills by check.
-It makes sense to assume that an equally small number of consumers would wish to receive reimbursements for healthcare—or any other B2C payment—in check form rather than digitally.
+It makes sense to assume that an equally small number of consumers would wish to receive reimbursements for healthcare or any other B2C payment in check form rather than digitally.

 Digital B2C disbursements can be efficiently handled with push payments from merchants’ bank accounts to consumers’ bank accounts, taking advantage of real-time ACH.
 They can also be issued via prepaid cards or to consumers’ debit cards.
+Schedule a consultation to learn how E-Complish makes these disbursements easy and seamless.